Military history of Cuba: Ten Years' War

 The Ten Years' War (1868–78) was the first of three wars that Cuba fought against Spain for its independence.
 The Ten Years' War began when Carlos Manuel de Céspedes and his followers of patriots from his sugar mill La Demajagua began an uprising.
 Dominican exiles, including Máximo Gómez, Luis Marcano and Modesto Díaz, joined the new Revolutionary Army and provided its initial training and leadership.
 With reinforcements and guidance from the Dominicans, the Cuban rebels defeated Spanish detachments, cut railway lines, and gained dominance over vast sections of the eastern portion of the island.

 On 19 February 1874, Gómez and 700 other rebels marched westward from their eastern base and defeated 2,000 Spanish troops at El Naranjo.
 The Spaniards lost 100 killed and 200 wounded and the rebels a total of 150 killed and wounded.
-The most significant rebel victory came at the Battle of Las Guasimas, 16–20 March 1874, when 2,050 rebels, led by Antonio Maceo and Gómez, defeated 5,000 Spanish troops with 6 cannons.
+The most significant rebel victory came at the Battle of Las Guasimas, which took place from 16 to 20 March 1874.
+During the battle, 2,050 rebels, led by Antonio Maceo and Gómez, defeated 5,000 Spanish troops with 6 cannons.
 The five-day battle cost the Spanish 1,037 casualties and the rebels 174 casualties.

 The Spanish built a fortified line (La Trocha) to prevent Gómez to move westward from Oriente province; it consisted of numerous small forts, wire fences and a parallel railroad line.
 It was the largest Spanish fortification in the New World.
 Gómez began an invasion of Western Cuba in 1875; he burned 83 plantations around Sancti Spíritus within a six-week period and freed their slaves.
 However, the vast majority of slaves and wealthy sugar producers in the region did not join the revolt.
 After his most trusted general, the American Henry Reeve, was killed in 1876, the invasion was over.
 The war ended with the signing of the Pact of Zanjón.
 The Spanish lost 27,000 troops in battle and another 54,000 dead from disease.
 The rebels sustained 40,000 dead and the island sustained over $300 million in property damage.

+Little War

+The Little War (1879–1880) was a rebellion engineered by Calixto García, and occurred from August 1879 to late 1880, when it was quelled by Spanish forces.
+Following the conflict, Spain provided Cuba representation in the Cortes Generales and abolished slavery in 1886, although its other promised reforms were never materialized.